The following provides a brief overview of Preboot Services:

 Configure Dell devices

-To accomplish these tasks automatically using ZENworks Control Center, you simply need to have PXE (Preboot Execution Environment) enabled on your devices, then have Preboot bundles configured and assigned to the devices.
+To accomplish these tasks automatically by using ZENworks Control Center, you simply need to have PXE (Preboot Execution Environment) enabled on your devices, then have Preboot bundles configured and assigned to the devices.
 The devices automatically execute these bundles when they boot.

 Preboot Services utilizes the following to make its imaging functions possible: